Annual Contract Value (ACV) Definition and Calculation

 Divide $4000 (contract cost) by four (number of years) to get an ARR of $1000 per year if a customer signs a four-year contract for $4000.
 Divide $6000 (contract cost) by two (number of years) for an ARR drop of $3000 if a customer declines to renew a $6000 contract over two years.

-I hope this has clarified things.
+This has clarified things.

 Netflix and other streaming services are among the most successful subscription businesses.
 They’ve nailed it when it comes to value-based pricing.